 The primary strategy for change is a long-term programme supplementing existing planned capital expenditure.
 It will need to achieve close links with the BSF project for secondary schools - Derby is in wave 5 and is about to submit its Secondary Strategy for Change 2.
 The Local Education Partnership (LEP) set up for BSF is likely to deliver the major projects in the Primary Capital Programme, and there also needs to be consistency in our approach to ICT.
 As there is no need for a city-wide reorganisation, the workload is insufficient to justify a separate organisational structure.
 Instead, the capacity of existing teams needs to be enhanced and the current departmental structure will in any case be reviewed as part of the Council's Transforming Derby programme, assisted by the Council's Change Management team.
-In the case of specific projects, eligible capital costs of project management. including release time for the Headteacher or other senior school manager, can be charged to the scheme budget.
+In the case of specific projects, eligible capital costs of project management can be charged to the scheme budget.
 Overall programme management will need to be resourced as a separate addition to the budget.